 Saudi Arabia is also one of the most hypocritical societies that I have ever encountered.
-In a society that constantly preaches about not using alcohol and the sanctity of their women's virtue, the queue to leave the country at the end of the working week over the bridge between Khobar and Bahrain is at least 4 to 5 hours long.
+In a society that constantly preaches about not using alcohol and the sanctity of their women's virtue, the queue to leave the country at the end of the working week over the bridge between Khobar and Bahrain is at least four to five hours long.
 The queue is made up mainly of Saudis, and I don't think they are all going to Bahrain to visit the mosques.
-The fact that Bahrain has many bars and nightclubs where people can drink and chase women (and not the sort of women you can take home to Mother, I hasten to add) may have more to do with the length of those queues.
+The fact that Bahrain has many bars and nightclubs where people can drink and chase women (and not the sort of women you can take home to mother, I hasten to add) may have more to do with the length of those queues.
 But maybe I am wrong; perhaps if you visit the bars in Bahrain you can let me know.

-Even within the kingdom it is very easy to find just about anything you want, on or off the compounds where most expats live.
+Even within the kingdom, it is very easy to find just about anything you want, on or off the compounds where most expats live.
 Most Saudis that I know have a bottle of two of the strong stuff hidden away for when they have visitors.
 So it is very much a case of "do as we say, not as we do" when working in Saudi Arabia.

-That being said, with high wages and generous benefits it is a hard place to ignore for employment—and many expats (myself included) would rather endure the restrictions placed on us to work there and make that extra tax-free cash.
+That being said, with high wages and generous benefits, it is a hard place to ignore for employment—and many expats (myself included) would rather endure the restrictions placed on us to work there and make that extra tax-free cash.